 Additional System Performance Requirements

 Invalid messages will be rejected by the EMSWe CLD, and an error message will be sent back to the MNSW system.
 In cases where the EMSWe CLD transmits an invalid message, the MNSW should inform the Commission/EMSA of the reasons for the invalid message as soon as possible.
 All participants should aim to prevent invalid messages from being sent.
+This process shall be implemented in an automatic way between EMSWe CLD and MNSW systems.

 Operational Coordination

 Each national coordinator for the EMSWe and the Commission/EMSA should maintain a 24/7 contact point that is available to ensure the availability of the location database.
 The Commission/EMSA provides 24/7 monitoring of messages and network coordination as well as a helpdesk for the EMSWe CLD.
+These 24/7 contact points may be designated for monitoring overall availability and performance of central and national components of the EMSWe.

 System security